ivallesp/somnium/README.md

 ## Development lines
 - Integrate the visualization into the _SOM_ _API_.
 - Enhance the visualization _API_ with more OOP patterns.
-- Write a documentation and comment the code.
+- Write a documentation page
-- Write a proper unit-testing set.
 - Integrate with _Travis_.
 - Work on other installation methods.
 - Write at least one example for each application.
 - Research for and implement algorithm enhancements.
-- Improve error management, create an errors module for that purpose.
-    - ModelNotTrainedError
-    - [...]
 - Enhance reproducibility.
 Start by setting a seed.
+- Refactor plugins for always returning the figure, no `plt.show()

 ## Known issues
 - The current visualization engine only runs well under ``jupyter notebooks``.
 If you run it from a _python_ or _ipython_ console the figures will not look well.